kubevela/velaux/docs/contributing/backend.md

 ## Development

-In [frontend development](./frontend.md), developers will use mock APIs first.
+In [frontend development](./frontend.md), developers will use mock backend services first.
-The production rollout of velacp will have both frontend and backend APIs served.
+But eventually the production rollout of velacp will have both frontend and backend services served.

-Developing backend APIs in velacp has a well-defined architecture and systematic process.
+Developing backend services in velacp has a well-defined architecture and systematic process.
 We will walk through the steps in the following.

 Let's assume we are building a new service "Cluster".